PlayCover/PlayBook/PlayBook/src/other_features/account_manager.md

 # Account Manager

-Account Manager lets you store the login details of an account so you can effortlessly switch between different accounts without the need to disable System Integrity Protection (SIP) every time. **Currently, this feature only works for Genshin Impact.**
+Account Manager lets you store the login details of **multiple accounts** so you can effortlessly switch between them without the need to disable System Integrity Protection (SIP) each time.

+>__Note__: Currently, this feature only works for Genshin Impact.

 ## Store Account